MAMEM/GazeTheWeb/Browse/README.md

  * ![Folder structure](media/Folder.png)
 5. If prototype (probably not) should be built too, one has to include its subdirectory in the main CMakeLists, line 532.
 6. Create a build folder somewhere and execute CMake to generate a project, which can be compiled.
-7. Compile the project (with Visual Studio under Windows and make under Linux)
+7. Compile the project (with Visual Studio under Windows and make under Linux).
+Only release mode is supported as of now.
 8. When starting the program you can use the voice command mode using the "`--voice-input`" commandline argument.

 ## Notes